Sunday, June 26, 2011

 How do I feel about leaving my gear miles away?
 Even when I’ve stayed a considerable distance from the site, at Chiefland and the Mid South Star Gaze, I’ve never worried about my stuff.
 Whether close to home or at distant venues, I’ve always been able to depend on my wonderful fellow amateurs to keep an eye on it.
 It was my buddies that caught my EZ-up before it could set sail for Venezuela.

 What has changed in the (can it be?) eight years since this article was uploaded?
 Surprisingly little.
 Oh, I've completely given up on the idea of staying in any sort of bunkhouse/open dorm at star parties.
-You'd think I'd have learned my lesson a lot sooner after 30 plus years of star partying; there are people at star parties who always get up early and who always make noise.
+You'd think I'd have learned my lesson a lot sooner after so many years of star partying; there are people at star parties who always get up early and who always make noise.

 I'm also not at all inclined to stay in any sort of chickie cabins, even if it is a single-occupant deal.
 If a motel is anywhere within reasonable range, that's for me.

 Alas, the Desert Storm Cover I used for a decade had finally had it.
-I replaced it several years ago with a much fancier Telegizmos cover.
+I replaced it several years ago with a Telegizmos cover.
 It looked nice, but three years down the line it has become tattered, with its aluminized layer peeling away.
 Such is life.

 Gear on the field?
-I don't normally have as much as I did during the pedal to the metal Herschel Project days, but my setup is still the same--EZ Up, camp table, etc., etc. One thing I do not do now unless I can't avoid it is use batteries to power anything.
+I don't normally have as much as I did during the pedal to the metal Herschel Project days, but my setup is still the same--EZ Up, camp table, etc., etc. One thing I do not do now unless I can't avoid it is use batteries for power.
 Most star parties have AC on the field these days, and that is what I use.
 The exception?
 If I'm using my Mallincam, I run it with a battery.
 It's much happier with that (noise-wise) than it is with a wall-wart supply.
 Anyhow, it sure is nice not to be continually worried about whether the dew heaters will suck down the batteries.

 The big question for me, though is not where I'll stay at my next star party, but when my next star party will be.
 I'm still recovering from the accident I suffered in January.
 When will I feel like heading for dark skies again?
 From where I sit now, in May, my answer feels like it should be, "It will be a long time still."
 I'm better, much better, but not that much better.
 Not yet.
 By the time autumn comes in, and their air--even down here--gains a hint of crispness, it may be a completely different story, of course.